 Finally, remember that a hutch should only be part of your rabbit or guinea pig’s home.
 For your pet to get enough exercise and stimulation, they’ll also need a bigger area to stretch their legs.
 An outdoor run is ideal in summer – it’s great if this is attached to the hutch, but it can also be separate if that’s more practical.
 If outdoor runs get muddy and damp in winter, a garage or garden shed may provide a more suitable area for play.
 Toys, ramps and tunnels can make the run area more interesting and add a bit of fun to your pet’s daily life.
 If you search for “rabbit hutch ideas” or “rabbit enclosure ideas” to get inspiration online, it’s amazing what you’ll find.

 Those are all our top tips on hutches!
 If you follow these, you can be confident you’re doing the best for your furry friend to meet their health and welfare needs.
-If you’d like to learn more about looking after your pet, see our rabbit and guinea pig Care and Advice pages.
+If you’d like to learn more about keeping your pet indoors, check out our blog.